people & places - meet the UK team

 Dianne’s first experience with people and places was in skill share volunteer work - in The Gambia and in India - where she worked with local teachers to help develop their own skills and abilities.

-Then, in 2011, Dianne proposed a different volunteer role – that of working with local staff in education volunteer projects to build a picture of the projects’ needs.
-Needless to say, we were all delighted and accepted her proposal with alacrity!
+Then, in 2011, Dianne proposed a different volunteer role – that of working with local staff in education volunteer projects to build a better picture of the projects’ needs.
+Needless to say, we were delighted and accepted her proposal with alacrity!

 Her least favourite part of her job is waiting at airports.